petoor/ImageMetrics/README.md

 # ImageMetrics
-A repository used for various binary metrics used to evaluate (especially) medical images All the metrics are implementet with numpy and scikit-image.
+A repository used for various binary metrics used to evaluate (especially) medical images.

+All the metrics are implementet with numpy and scikit-image.

-Currently the repository contains.
+Currently the repository contains:

 * Object count ratio
 * Confusion matrix